SystrN7/BADASS/Documentation/Glossary.md

 The RIRs get their IP addresses and AS numbers from IANA (Internet Assigned Numbers Authority) which is in charge of their distribution at the global level.

 ### IGP
 Routing inside an autonomous system is called Interior Gateway Protocol (IGP).
-The most common IGPs are RIP, OSPF, IS-IS, and EIGRP.
+The most common IGPs are RIP, OSPF, IS-IS.

 ### EGP
 Routing between autonomous systems is called Exterior Gateway Protocol (EGP).
 The most common EGP is BGP.